Electrum Bitcoin wallet review – May 2021

 As a service provider, Electrum charges transaction fees for sending Bitcoin.
 The default fee is a flat rate of 0.2 mBTC.
 This rate can be reduced to 0.1 mBTC* or even lower in some cases.

 The transaction fee is included in the sum of the amount you want to send.
 The Electrum platform will issue a warning if the total transaction amount exceeds your wallet balance.

 *Note: mBTC = milliBitcoin, or one-thousandth of a Bitcoin.

 How do I add currency to my wallet?

-In addition to receiving bitcoin payments, you can transfer bitcoin to your Electrum wallet from another wallet.
-This can be done by locating your bitcoin receiving address in the “Receive” tab on Electrum.
+In addition to receiving Bitcoin payments, you can transfer Bitcoin to your Electrum wallet from another wallet.
+You can do this by locating your Bitcoin receiving address in the “Receive” tab.

 Next, transfer funds from the service you are currently using into your unfunded Electrum wallet.